 - Back-calculation based on the automatic optimization of the adjustment between the measured and computed deflection bowl.
 Then this problem of over-dimensioned system of linear equations is solved by mean of an optimized Newton-Raphson algorithm implemented in the Alize software. - Back-calculation according to a grid of moduli values defined by the user.
 For each layer, the series of module values to considered are predefined (arithmetical suite) by mean of its minimal value, its arithmetic ratio, and the number of modulus values to consider.
 In this case, the program performs the direct computation of the deflection basin associated to each module combination.
 The results are finally classified in the order of decreasing adjustment precision. - Computation of the surface moduli.
 For a given point of deflection measure, the surface module is defined as the Young module of the semi-infinite linear-elastic model (Boussinesq one's) leading to the same deflection as the measured one.
-The curve of surface moduli may bring some contribution for the evaluation of the linear or not-linear behavior of the pavement, or even the substratum depth.
+The curve of surface moduli may bring some contribution for the evaluation of the linear or not-linear behaviour of the pavement, or even the substratum depth.

-In operational application, the most frequently mode of modulus back-computation is the Newton-Raphson automatical procedure.
+In operational application, the most frequently mode of modulus back-computation is the Newton-Raphson automatic procedure.
 The other two modes are generally reserved for specific application.

-The access to the Alize-Back calculation module is done by mean of the command "Calculation/Alize-Back calculation" of the main menu bar (figure 11.1).
+The access to the Alize-Back calculation module is done by mean of the menu "Back-Calculation module" of the starting menu or by selecting Back calculation in the menu "Other module" of the main menu bar (figure 11.1).